royaltm/redis-em-mutex/BENCHMARK.md

 BENCHMARK
 =========

-To measure the performance of {Redis::EM::Mutex} I've wrote a simple script called `benchmark_mutex.rb`.
+To measure the performance of {Redis::EM::Mutex} I've wrote a simple script called `test/bench.rb`.
 The script is included in respository.

 Below are the results of running tests against the following versions: